19 Affordable Restaurants, Perfect For Foodies On A Budget

 Bánh Bánh

-Built on rich family heritage, Banh Banh is a love letter from five grandchildren to their grandmother, one who was a Vietnamese chef in the 1940s and transposed her love for the pastime onto her family.
+Built on a rich family heritage, Banh Banh is a love letter from five grandchildren to their grandmother, one who was a Vietnamese chef in the 1940s and transposed her love for the pastime onto her family.
 The restaurant, now boasting brick and mortar venues in Peckham and Brixton, specialises in steaming bowls of pho, zesty salads and curries that you won’t be able to fault.

-From Saigon to London, the food is light but the flavours are rich, leaving the taste buds satisfied with every bite.
-If you’re plant-based, fear not as every Monday is meat-free Monday at this family-run spot.
+From Saigon to London, the food is light, but the flavours are rich, leaving the taste buds satisfied with every bite.
+If you’re plant-based, fear not, as every Monday is Meat-Free Monday at this family-run spot.

 Club Mexicana

 Club Mexicana is Mexican food veganised.
-Since setting up in 2014, it’s helped revolutionise what plant-based dining looks like today, and we couldn’t be happier as it means we can enjoy tasty street food without the guilt.
+Since setting up in 2014, it’s helped revolutionise what plant-based dining looks like today, and we couldn’t be happier, as it means we can enjoy tasty street food without the guilt.

 Willows Clapham